All Episodes

 And they put the interests of the country behind getting rid of Donald Trump because in their minds, it's in the best interest of the country to get rid of Donald Trump.

-So they think they're doing the right thing and they put all their energy into attacking him rather than unifying the country.
+So they think they're doing the right thing, and they put all their energy into attacking him rather than unifying the country.

-Um is it the ends justify the means.
+Is it the ends justify the means?

 Do they know they're lying in your view?